Our Process

 Related Resources

-What does HEPA-vacuumed sanding feel like in practice — will I notice it happening?
+What does HEPA-vacuumed sanding look like in practice — will I notice it happening?

 Does negative-pressure containment mean I cannot access part of my kitchen at all?